 Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance 6.4.3 Reviewing and auditing regularly the quality and accuracy of data used in decision making and performance monitoring.
 Service Improvement Plans and key performance indicators Each year, every service is required to produce a rolling 3 year service improvement plan which outlines how the service will contribute to the Council Plan and Community Plan priorities, and details how its actions and plans will achieve improved outcomes for customers/communities in the future.
 Services are required to select a range of key performance indicators to create a scorecard to measure how well they are contributing to these priorities.
 It is monitored at a mid-year point and at the end of that service improvement plan year.
-The last Service Improvement Plan 'Monitoring Reports' (mid-point) were presented to boards in autumn 2016.
-Information including commentary on performance is collected and analysed using the Covalent performance management system.
+Information including commentary on performance is collected and analysed using the Pentana performance management system.
 Performance reviewed annually by Audit, Risk and Scrutiny Board The Council's performance in terms of Local Government Benchmarking Framework Indicators is also reported to and reviewed by the Audit, Risk and Scrutiny Board each year.
 This includes information on service levels, service costs and customer satisfaction.
 SPI Direction The SPI Direction sets out the requirements of and delivery of performance indicators.
 Internal Audit undertakes an annual review of a sample of statutory performance indicators.
 6.5 Str ong public financial management 6.5.1 Ensuring financial management supports both long-term achievement of outcomes and short-term financial and operational performance.
 Financial strategy and financial monitoring reports Regular financial monitoring reports detailing the current financial position together with the projected outturns for each main service area (and its appropriate divisions) are reported on a routine